binnes/WiFiMeshRaspberryPi/part1/PIMESH.md

 7. On the Raspberry Pi command line issue the command ```sudo raspi-config``` and then go through and change the following settings:
     - Change the user password (don't forget it, as you will need it everytime you remotely connect to the Pi)
     - Network Options - Hostname
+    - Localisation Options - set Locale, Timezone and WiFi country to match your location
     - Network Option - WiFi.
 If your pi is not connected to the internet already, use this option to setup WiFi connectivity to ensure your Pi has access to the internet.
     - Boot Options - Desktop/CLI - choose Console Autologin
-    - Localisation Options - set Locale, Timezone and WiFi country to match your location
+    - interfacing Options - SSH, ensure SSH server is enabled

     Exit raspi-config, don't reboot yet.
 8. Issue command ```sudo apt-get update && sudo apt-get upgrade -y```